 My brain, and thereby my muscles, responded positively to the pressure point treatment.
 So, hesitatingly, with much persuasion on his part, I tried eating gluten again.
 All seemed fine for a few hours.

 I got tired after a while, but I'd had a busy day, so I attributed it to that.
 I took a nap.
 When I woke up, my mind felt foggy and my movements felt like they weren't quite under my own control.
 I moved jerkily.
 After about 10 minutes, I started feeling like I couldn't breathe.
 I was wheezing.
 When I tried to talk, my words came out slowly and slightly slurred.
 I couldn't think of the words I wanted to explain to the person how I was feeling.

 Eventually, he carried me to the car because I had lost strength in my legs, and he rushed me to the hospital.
 The doctors took my vitals, and all was normal.
 The doctors were informed of my gluten intolerance.
 They then labeled what I was experiencing as a panic attack, a psychological reaction to the gluten I had eaten.
 When the panic attack had subsided, I was released and I returned home.
 I vowed to never eat gluten again.

-Since that experience, I have redoubled my efforts to make as many things gluten free that are typically full of gluten so that I can eat them.
+Since that experience, I have redoubled my efforts to make as many gluten-free recipes as possible so that I can still eat foods like breads.
 I have found several good gluten-free recipes, but not very many that taste as good as the versions with gluten.
 This banana bread recipe, however, fits the category of a gluten-free treat that, in my opinion, is wonderfully satisfying.

 © 2019 Tori Leumas